-The standard evaluation form may be found on page 9 of this handbook and should be reviewed prior to the beginning of the semester.
-This may be updated, and you will be sent a copy.
+The standard evaluation form may be found on page 10 of this handbook and should be reviewed prior to the beginning of the semester.
+This may be updated.

 All UTINs have the right to appeal evaluations that they feel do not accurately represent their performance.
-Queries should be initially directed towards the undergraduate course instructor, and then if deemed necessary, the coordinators of Chem-X371.
+Queries should be initially directed towards the undergraduate course instructor, and then if deemed necessary, the coordinator of Chem-X371.